* We ship directly to Asia and Australia and Europe where we handle the shipping.

 2. Potted (silicone filled) junction boxes - so saltwater cannot corrode the electronics.

-3. Easily mountable, either semi-flexible or rigid panels with stout anodized aluminum framing, depending on the application.
+3. Easily mountable, semi-rigid (walkable for deck mounting), semi-flexible or rigid panels with stout anodized aluminum framing, depending on the application.

-4. A+ grade solar cell quality.
+4. A+ grade solar cell quality (24% or better).
 Cheaper panels will have lower quality, less efficient cells.
 Space is always at a premium in marine applications so the highest efficiency cells available are imperative.
-Highly efficient cells produce considerably more power at lower sun angles than lower grade cells.
+Highly efficient cells produce considerably more power at lower sun angles than lower grade cells thus producing significantly more watt hours over the course of a day.

 How much more power can I get from a pole mounted solar panel vs a flat mount?